Moldavia

 Moldavia (Moldova, /ro/ or Țara Moldovei lit.
-'The country of Moldova'; in Romanian Cyrillic: Молдова or Цара Мѡлдовєй) is a historical region and former principality in Eastern Europe, corresponding to the territory between the Eastern Carpathians and the Dniester River.
-An initially independent and later autonomous state, it existed from the 14th century to 1859, when it united with Wallachia as the basis of the modern Romanian state; at various times, Moldavia included the regions of Bessarabia (with the Budjak), all of Bukovina and Hertsa.
+'The land of Moldova'; in Romanian Cyrillic: Мѡлдѡва or Цара Мѡлдѡвєй) is a historical region and former principality in Eastern Europe, corresponding to the territory between the Eastern Carpathians and the Dniester River.
+An initially independent and later autonomous state under Ottoman overlordship, it existed from the 14th century to 1859, when it united with Wallachia as the basis of the modern Romanian state; at various times, Moldavia included the regions of Bessarabia (with the Budjak), all of Bukovina and Hertsa.
 It also included the region of Pokuttya for a period of time.

 The western half of Moldavia is now part of Romania, the eastern side belongs to the Republic of Moldova, and the northern and southeastern parts are territories of Ukraine.

 Name and etymology

 The original and short-lived reference to the region was Bogdania, after Bogdan I, the founding figure of the principality.
 (Note: Historian Ilona Czamańska states that this name is "undoubtedly associated with Bogdan I", the first voivode of Moldavia in the 1360s.)

 The names Moldavia and Moldova are derived from the name of the Moldova River; however, the etymology is not known and there are several variants: